librenms/librenms/doc/Support/Configuration.md

 bad_if\* arrays, but should only be modified via pull-request as manipulation of the definition files will block updating.

+The default filtering mode is to blacklist based on ifDescr.
+Whitelisting interfaces is also possible.
+See [Whitelisting intefaces](../Support/Configuration.md#whitelisting-interfaces) later in this section for more information.

 Examples:

 **Add entries to default arrays**